Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 A Christian Tradition

 The custom of burning a Yule log spread through Europe and eventually became incorporated into Christian celebrations.
 In some areas, including France, a log was brought into a home on Christmas Eve and sprinkled with salt, oil, and wine.
 Prayers were said as the wood was set on fire.
 The log was supposed to burn for 12 hours.
 As in pagan celebrations, splinters were kept to light the next year's log.
 Cinders from the burnt wood were believed to protect the family from a visitation by the devil.

 The custom of burning a log during a festival became less common as fireplaces decreased in size.
 The smaller fireplaces could no longer accommodate large logs that would stay alight for many hours or days.
-For some modern pagans and Christians, a log is still a meaningful part of their December celebration, however.
+For some modern pagans and Christians, a log of some type is still a meaningful part of their December celebration, however.
 It's usually small enough to be placed on a table and is decorated with greenery and candles.
 It often has a spiritual or religious significance.

 A Yule Log as a Cake